 About the Government Offices

 The Prime Minister leads and coordinates the work of the Government, the eleven ministries handle government business in their respective fields, while the Office for Administrative Affairs provides the administrative services required by the Government Offices.
-Approximately 4,600 members of staff are employed at the Government Offices, of whom around 200 are political appointees.

 The Government consists of the Prime Minister and 23 other ministers.
 The number of ministers or ministries is not subject to regulation.
 It is up to the Government to decide how the various duties are to be divided up.
 The Government takes decisions collectively when the Cabinet convenes on Thursdays.
 A minimum of five ministers must attend the Cabinet meeting before a formal decision can be taken.